PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 ## Make inference with MEWC models through EcoAssist GUI
 Below is a step-by-step tutorial on how to  deploy a custom trained Mega Efficient Wildlife Classifier model (MEWC) throurgh EcoAssist.
-It assumes that the MEWC training has completed succesfully.
+It assumes that you have succesfully completed the phases [mewc-detect](https://github.com/zaandahl/mewc-detect), [mewc-snip](https://github.com/zaandahl/mewc-snip), and [mewc-train](https://github.com/zaandahl/mewc-train).
 At the end of this tutorial you will be able to make inference via EcoAssist's graphical user interface (GUI) and optionally publish your model open-source using EcoAssist's network.

 Learn more about the EcoAssist software: https://addaxdatascience.com/ecoassist/

+Learn more about Mega Efficient Wildlife Classifier: https://github.com/zaandahl/mewc

 If anything is unclear, let me know: peter@addaxdatascience.com